bfetler/cms_medicare/README.md

 <tr><td>Gynecological/Oncology</td><td>386</td></tr>
 <tr><td>Colorectal Surgery</td><td>380</td></tr>
 </table>

+For consumers, the payment per person is probably of most interest, since one is typically prescribed a series of treatments.

 There is a lot of variation in the data for each provider type.
 Some have well-defined costs with little variation, while others have widely varying distributions.
 Others have very few providers, for whom it is difficult to do statistics.